-At Yarrow, our Board of Directors is made up entirely of youth.
+At Yarrow, our Board of Directors is made up primarily of youth.
 Together, the Board is responsible for providing organizational leadership and upholding Yarrow's mission and values.
-If you liked to learn more about our Board or potentially become a member, please contact firstname.lastname@example.org.
+If you would like to learn more about our Board or potentially become a member, please contact email@example.com.

 Melody is a settler of mixed heritage, raised on unceded, occupied and traditional territories of the Songhees, Esquimalt and W̱SÁNEĆ peoples.
 Having previously worked at the Downtown Eastside Women’s Centre, and Health, Environments and Communities research lab, Melody brings a background specifically focused on intersectional feminist research and service provision.
 Currently, she works with Battered Women’s Support Services as a Research and Policy Analyst, where she supports the creation of community-driven, participatory action research.

 Rain was born in Hong Kong and immigrated to the traditional territory of the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee and the Wendat peoples; located within the territory of the Dish with One Spoon Treaty.
 Rain has spent many years in the theatre and arts community before pursuing their studies in Traditional Chinese Medicine.
 Rain is also currently completing a Masters in Social Work.
 The primary focus of their work is through the lens of trauma-informed approaches, healing justice and restorative justice.
 When not working or studying, they